pop-srw/streamlit-cognito-auth/README.md

 - [ ] Support for "REFRESH_TOKEN_AUTH / REFRESH_TOKEN" authentication flow
 - [ ] Support for "USER_PASSWORD_AUTH" authentication flow
 - [x] Support for password reset for temporary password
+- [ ] Support for password reset with OTP

 ## Credits

-- This package is inspired by the work of [mkhorasani/Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator) and I would like to thank the author for their work.
+- This package is inspired by the work of [mkhorasani/Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator), and we would like to thank the author for their work.
-- JWT verification functionality is based on the work of [awslabs/aws-support-tools](https://github.com/awslabs/aws-support-tools/blob/master/Cognito/decode-verify-jwt/decode-verify-jwt.py) and I would like to thank the author for their work.
+- JWT verification functionality is based on the work of [awslabs/aws-support-tools](https://github.com/awslabs/aws-support-tools/blob/master/Cognito/decode-verify-jwt/decode-verify-jwt.py), and we would like to thank the author for their work.
+- This package uses the `pycognito` library for authentication, which is a Python library that provides a simple interface for working with AWS Cognito.
+We would like to express our gratitude to the authors of `pycognito` for their work and for providing an excellent library for working with AWS Cognito.
-- Thanks to OpenAI's ChatGPT for providing helpful suggestions and examples throughout the development of this project.
+- We would also like to thank OpenAI's ChatGPT for providing helpful suggestions and examples throughout the development of this project.